-Freespacers have little sense of personal property.
-My nature most Freespacers will either save their wealth to be sent home, or if they do spend it, they will be very liberal in spending it on people other than themselves.
+Freespacers have little to no sense of personal property.
+By nature most Freespacers abroad (like for example serving in the SMDION) will either save their wealth to be sent home, or if they do spend it, they will be very liberal in spending it on people other than themselves.
 Some may even find the concept of money itself as insignificant, taking anything they see lying about so long as they intend to return it later.

-Freespacers are very social and closely-knit.
+Freespacers are closely-knit and polyamorous.
 It is common for them to have very close friendships and families, unlike other species which automatically associate a certain degree of intimacy as romantic or sexual in nature.
 The sharing of clothes, beds, or the act of hugging is seen simply as such.
 Flings and casual relations are not unusual either, though that doesn't mean Freespacers can't or don't form romantic relationships.
 It simply means they don't classify certain types of behavior as a symbol of a relationship.
 Freespacers also commonly refute the concept of owning "people" such as children, or even lovers.
 However, this doesn't mean everyone feels this way; it simply means it's "okay" to live either way you prefer.

-Freespacers are polyamorous.
-There is no marriage ceremony for Freespacers; they simply form and disband relationships as needed, rather than being tied together in possibly unhappy marriages.
+There is usually no marriage ceremony for Freespacers, or, if there is one, it's extremely simple like sharing a glass of water; they simply form and disband relationships as needed, rather than being tied together in possibly unhappy marriages.
 Traditional Freespacer etiquette even allows one to take more than one lover.
 The other partner in a relationship will often understand or take up their own, but that doesn't mean they don't get jealous on occasion.